by-jp/www.byjp.me/content/notes/twitter/4783614713/index.md

 - imported
 - from-twitter
 ---
-An hour to wait for brunch?\!
-Warsaw cafe I loved you\!
+An hour to wait for brunch?!
+Warsaw cafe I loved you!